ibm-cloud-docs/vmware-cross-region-dr/reference-architecture-pattern-name.md

 ![Architecture framework for Veeam deployment](image/heat-map-veeam.svg){: caption="Figure 2 Architecture framework for Veeam deployment on VMware {{site.data.keyword.Bluemix_notm}} IBM Cloud" caption-side="bottom"}

 The Architecture Framework provides a consistent approach to design cloud solutions by addressing requirements across a set of "aspects" and "domains", which are technology-agnostic architectural areas that need to be considered for any enterprise solution.
-See [Introduction to the Architecture Framework](/docs/architecture-framework?topic=architecture-framework-intro) for more details.
+For more information, see [Introduction to the Architecture Framework](/docs/architecture-framework?topic=architecture-framework-intro) for more details.

-### Design considerations
+### Design considerations{: #arch-frame-design}

-{: #arch-frame-design}

 Consider the following when reviewing the pattern:

 - Network connectivity from on-premises to the {{site.data.keyword.Bluemix_notm}} environments is considered as out of scope for this pattern.
-- The Veeam solution available from {{site.data.keyword.Bluemix_notm}} VMware Solutions Catalog leverages Veeam Availability Suite 12 which consists of Veeam Backup & Replication and Veeam ONE.
+- The Veeam solution available from {{site.data.keyword.Bluemix_notm}} VMware Solutions Catalog leverages Veeam Availability Suite 12 which consists of Veeam Backup and Replication and Veeam ONE.
 - While the {{site.data.keyword.Bluemix_notm}} automation deploys the optional add-on Veeam service, it deploys it as an-all-in-one deployment scenario.
 While applicable for some use-cases it only provides the base for this disaster recovery pattern.
 Therefore, additional post deployment tasks are required, including; ordering additional private portable subnets, deploying virtual machines, deploying Veeam services onto ESXi hosts and virtual machines.
-- The configuration of the Veeam Backup & Replication server should be configured for a scheduled backup.
+- The configuration of the Veeam Backup and Replication server should be configured for a scheduled backup.
 This pattern recommends using an {{site.data.keyword.Bluemix_notm}} Object Storage bucket.
-- For more information on the Veeam components see the following:
+- For more information on the Veeam components review the following:
   - [Requirements and limitations for VMware backup proxies](https://helpcenter.veeam.com/docs/backup/vsphere/backup_proxy_requirements.html?ver=120).
   - [Transport Modes](https://helpcenter.veeam.com/docs/backup/vsphere/transport_modes.html?ver=120).
   - [VMware backup proxy](https://helpcenter.veeam.com/docs/backup/vsphere/backup_proxy.html?ver=120).
   - [VMware CDP proxy](https://helpcenter.veeam.com/docs/backup/vsphere/cdp_proxy.html?ver=120).
   - [Object storage repositories](https://helpcenter.veeam.com/docs/backup/vsphere/object_storage_repository.html?ver=120).
 - For CDP, an I/O filter needs to be installed on every VMware cluster where protected or recovered virtual machines will be hosted.
-See [Installing I/O Filter](https://helpcenter.veeam.com/docs/backup/vsphere/cdp_io_filter_install.html?ver=120){: external}.
+For more information, see [Installing I/O Filter](https://helpcenter.veeam.com/docs/backup/vsphere/cdp_io_filter_install.html?ver=120){: external}.
 - Veeam recommends having at least two Veeam VMware backup or CDP proxies on each site to provide some level of redundancy.
 Replication performance will increase when additional proxies are added as the replication jobs then get distributed across the proxies.
 This pattern only shows the minimum components needed for a functional replication between the 2 regions, the exact number and types of Veeam proxies needed depend on each customer’s environment and requirements.
 - While any Windows or Linux bare metal server, virtual server instance or virtual machine can be leveraged for a backup or CDP proxy, this pattern assumes a Linux virtual machine are used.
 If your requirements are different consider a different operating system or hardware environment.